-The 35-year-old Australian posted a near-flawless performance to triumph in the welcome dry conditions ahead of his friend and Ferrari rival Fernando Alonso.
+The 35-year-old Australian posted a near-flawless performance to triumph in an incident-filled race staged in welcome dry conditions ahead of his friend and Ferrari rival Fernando Alonso.

 It was Webber’s second Silverstone win in three years, his second victory this year and the ninth of his career, lifting him to 116 points in second place in the drivers’ championship, 13 behind leader Alonso who has 129.

 “It was very interesting for me,” Webber said.

 “Fernando had good pace from the start, but we had the better strategy in the end.
 We never gave up, we kept pushing and it did not work out in the end for Fernando.”